ufal/SynSemClassPipeline/README.md

 scientific publications and data, and the central [SynSemClass repository](https://github.com/ufal/SynSemClass), which aggregates the source code from all SynSemClass-related projects.

+The bachelor thesis is based on [SynSemClass 4.0](http://hdl.handle.net/11234/1-4746).
 The ontology is currently populated by English, Czech and German.
 This toolchain uses existing tools to provide annotations suggestions for new languages.

 Two main approaches are supported:
-- zero shot transfer -- the annotation is done directly on the target langauge corpus
+- zero shot transfer - the annotation is done directly on the target language corpus
-- cross-lingual annotation projection -- the annotation is done on a parallel corpus and the annotation is projected using word alignment
+- cross-lingual annotation projection - the annotation is done on a parallel corpus and the annotation is projected using word alignment

 # Existing tools used

 - [UDPipe](https://ufal.mff.cuni.cz/udpipe) (Straka)
 - [SymAlign](https://github.com/cisnlp/simalign) (Jalili Sabet et al.)
 - [Custom tool ML for SynSemClass](https://github.com/ufal/SynSemClassML) (Straková et al.)

 # Installation